 Surrey Canada Day Fireworks

 Surrey is one of a few places in the Lower Mainland where you can see Canada Day fireworks.
-The pyrotechnics start at 10:30 pm and although not as quite as extensive as the displays at Canada Place in downtown Vancouver, they are always still impressive.
+The pyrotechnics start at 10:15 pm each year and although not quite as extensive as the displays at Canada Place in downtown Vancouver, they are always still impressive.

-For more information on the event at the Bill Reid Millennium Amphitheatre, click Canada Day in Surrey.
+To learn more about the event at the Bill Reid Millennium Amphitheatre, click Canada Day in Surrey.

-For details on July 1st events in other parts of the Lower Mainland, see Metro Vancouver Canada Day Celebrations.
+For details about July 1st events in other parts of the Lower Mainland, see Metro Vancouver Canada Day Celebrations.

 And for other events at other times of the year, see Vancouver’s Festivals & Events Calendar.